How to Conduct a Skills Audit

 - Deciding on a tool and method to conduct, collect, and analyze the information the skills audit provides.

 One of the biggest mistakes made by managers in organizations is when they ignore the importance of their own and others’ responsibilities.
-Defining responsibilities in skills audit is neither difficult nor costly.
+In fact, defining responsibilities in skills audit is neither difficult nor costly.
 At the same time, it is through an effective distribution of roles and responsibilities that managers and employees participating in the skills audit can guarantee the efficiency and validity of its outcomes.

 Within any skills audit, we usually define three groups of roles: